rigwild/aeic-bot2/packages/bot/README.md

-# aeic-bot2
+# @aeic-bot2/bot
-A bot to manage the student association's Discord server of IUT du Littoral Côte d'Opale at Calais.

-This is a successor of [rigwild/aeic-bot](https://github.com/rigwild/aeic-bot).
+Main Discord bot.
+This is a successor to [rigwild/aeic-bot](https://github.com/rigwild/aeic-bot).

 ## Install
 ```sh